tko-dev/SMARCUnityAssets/README.md

 We recommend using the the Editor Version 2023.1.13f1.

 We rely on a few non unity asset store packages, so follow the instructions below to install the package into your project.
+It might seem like a lot of things to do, but all of the operations can be done in the Unity editor and should not take more than a few minutes.

 ### Install Packages for Unity from Github